isomerpages/mlaw-marketingshopfront/_about-singapore/3-overview-of-singapore-business-laws.md

 **Branch of Foreign Company**

 A business entity that could be set up is a branch of a foreign company.
-Unlike a local entity incorporated in Singapore with its own legal personality and liabilities, abranch is an extension of its head office incorporated overseas.
+Unlike a local entity incorporated in Singapore with its own legal personality and liabilities, a branch is an extension of its head office incorporated overseas.
 As such, liabilities of the branch office in Singapore are extended to its parent company.
-A branch office is not eligible for same tax benefits or rebates offered to a local entity.
+A branch office is not eligible for the same tax benefits or rebates offered to a local entity.

 **Representative Office (RO)**